Department of Communication Undergraduate Scholarships

 Established in 1999 by a gift from Jerold Taylor and Edna Anderson-Taylor.
 For students who exhibit high academic achievement and outstanding professional potential, and have demonstrated financial need.
 Priority given to nontraditional students whose education has required personal and family sacrifice and dedication. *Scholarship Type: Need Based

 Louise Degn Scholarship

 Journalist, documentarian, teacher and archivist Louise Degn was a pioneer female broadcast journalist in Utah.
 At the time of her hiring by station KSL in 1969, she was the only female radio and TV news reporter in Salt Lake City.
 After 23 years working as a journalist, she taught journalism at the University of Utah for 20 years.
-She archived much of her work in Special Collections, Marriott Library, University of Utah and online here.
+She archived much of her work in Special Collections, Marriott Library and University of Utah.
 This scholarship will be awarded to an undergraduate student pursuing a degree in communication at the university and is not need-based.

 Department of Communication First-Year Scholarship

 For entering first-year students intending to declare the Communication major.

 Established by the Department of Communication to disburse funds awarded to the department by various professional organizations, including but not limited to: Women in Communication, The William Randolph Hearst Foundation, the Society of Professional Journalists, the Newspaper Foundation, the Gannett Foundation, and the American Forensic Association.

 For strategic communication students who show the scholastic ability, professional performance, and desire to practice strategic communication upon graduation.
 With application, student must submit a portfolio showing evidence of excellent planning and execution of strategic communication plans.
 Minimum 3.0 GPA.